The value of diversity in generative AI design

 In this article, we’ll delve into what makes diversity in AI so crucial and highlight six tactics you can use to build and maintain diversity within your AI teams.

-Why diversity matters in generative AI design.
+Why diversity matters in generative AI design

 With its ability to create content, cultivate ideas, and influence key decisions, generative AI has enormous potential.
 However, the success of any AI system depends on the quality of the data it’s trained on.
 If conscious or unconscious biases are embedded in the training data, they’ll be reflected in the model’s algorithm and undoubtedly influence its output.